horohoro-Git/Project-Z/README.md

 04/21
 The grid system has been converted to use shaders, enemies now track NPCs as well, minimap icons have been added for NPCs.

+04/22
+Add an input delay to diagonal movement so that stopping the player's diagonal movement feels more natural